FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 What determines the skill and morale of my AI squad mates? :

-The rating of the Squad you are in and the number good pilots in the Squad basically affects the skills that your
+The rating of the Squad you are in and the number good pilots in the Squad basically affects the skills that

-improve or get worse depending on how the missions pan out over time - deaths rate success rate etc..
+will improve or get worse depending on how the missions pan out over time - deaths rate success rate etc..

 Where is the Enemy on Intercepts and Scrambles? :